mozilla/fathom-fox/README.md

 ### Get FathomFox Running

 1. Clone the [FathomFox repository](https://github.com/mozilla/fathom-fox/).
 (This is needed to author rulesets.
-If you wish to merely collect corpus, you may install FathomFox from [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/fathomfox/).)
+If you wish merely to collect a corpus, you may install FathomFox from [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/fathomfox/).)
 2. From within the checkout, install dependencies: `yarn run build`.
 3. Run a clean copy of Firefox with FathomFox installed: `yarn run browser`.
 4. Run `yarn run watch` in a separate terminal.
 This will keep your running copy of FathomFox up to date as you edit your ruleset.